-A Price Quote, Sales Quote, or Service Quote is a legally binding agreement between a vendor and a customer to deliver products and/or services at a predefined price.
-When the quote is accepted by the customer, the quote is then normally converted to an Invoice.
+A Price Quote, Sales Quote, or Service Quote can be a legally binding agreement between a vendor and a customer to deliver products and/or services at a predefined price.
+When the quote is accepted by the customer, the quote is then normally converted to an invoice.
 If you are looking for an easy yet professional way to create a price quote, download our free Price Quote Template below.

 One of the easiest ways to create a price quote template for your business is to first start from an appropriate invoice template.
-For example, the quote template on this page was created from our free invoice template.
+For example, the first quote template on this page was created from our free invoice template.
 The second was created from our billing invoice template.
-The main differences between an invoice and a price quote are explained below.
+The main differences between an invoice and a quote are explained below.
 So, if you need a more specific format such as a sales quote for the sale of goods or a service quote for hourly work, you could download the Sales Invoice or Service Invoice and convert them into a quote template with just a few minor changes.

 Price Quote Templatefor Excel and Google Sheets

 This free Price Quote Template is almost exactly the same as our free invoice template, with just a few minor modifications.
 The new Excel 2007+ version gives you 2 different designs to choose from (on separate worksheets).
 The second design lets you enter unit costs and quantities.

 - Some of the labels have been changed from "invoice" to "quote".